Peter O’Gorman MD PhD FRCPath

 Community treatment is expanding

 Meanwhile, the increasing availability of myeloma drugs in oral form means more patients can be treated in the community.
 IMIDs have always been taken orally, but now an oral version of a PI is available and others are in development.
 Many other drugs, formerly delivered intravenously, are now available for subcutaneous administration, making them quick to deliver in a day ward visit.

 “We are aiming at making treatment available in the community wherever possible,” says Prof. O’Gorman.
-“It improves quality of life for patients and saves money.”
+“It improves quality of life for patients with myeloma and saves money.”